AI-accelerated Discovery of Altermagnetic Materials: Results

-As detailed in the symmetry analysis above, we first construct the pre-training dataset and candidate materials dataset based on high-throughput screening and symmetry analysis~(see Fig~\ref{fig:main}\textbf{a}).
-The model is based on a pre-trained GNN that leverages material crystal structure information to predict altermagnetic materials~\cite{xie2018crystal}, consisting of a graph convolutional network encoder, and a decoder that reconstructs graph features based on the optimal transport theory~\cite{tang2022graph}.
-Fig~\ref{fig:main}{\bf{b}} depicts the schematic of the network, with the detailed architecture shown in Extend Data Fig~\ref{fig: appd_model}.
+As detailed in the symmetry analysis above, we first construct the pre-training dataset and candidate materials dataset based on high-throughput screening and symmetry analysis~(see Fig.~\ref{fig:main}\textbf{a}).
+The pre-trained model is based on a GNN that leverages material crystal structure information ~\cite{xie2018crystal}, consisting of a graph convolutional network encoder, and a decoder that reconstructs graph features based on the optimal transport theory~\cite{tang2022graph}.
+Fig.~\ref{fig:main}{\bf{b}} depicts the schematic of the network, with the detailed architecture shown in Fig.~\ref{fig: appd_model}.
 The process of inputting crystal structures into the model begins with a pre-processing stage, where the crystal structure information is transformed into a graph representation.
-Then, we pre-train the model based on the pre-training dataset which contains 68,116 materials, and then fine-tune the pre-trained model based on the fine-tuning dataset~(14 altermagnetic materials plus 25,591 non-altermagnetic materials)~(see Fig~\ref{fig:main}{\bf{c}}).
+Then, we pre-train the model based on the pre-training dataset which contains 68,116 materials, and then fine-tune the pre-trained model based on the fine-tuning dataset~(148 altermagnetic materials plus 25,591 non-altermagnetic materials~\footnote{Note that there are some biases in the negative sampling, but its influence on the predictive performance of our AI model is negligible.
+This is because the number of negative samples is significantly larger, being 172 times greater than the number of positive samples.})~(see Fig.~\ref{fig:main}{\bf{c}}).
 During the fine-tuning, we utilize the pre-trained encoder and employ up-sampling techniques~(duplication and rotation) to balance the number of positive and negative samples for a binary classification task.
-Afterward, we can obtain the classifier model, which is then used to screen the altermagnetic materials~(Fig~\ref{fig:main}{\bf{d}}).
-All possible candidate crystal structures~(42,525) are input into the classifier model for prediction.
+Afterward, we can obtain the classifier model, which is then used to screen the altermagnetic materials~(Fig.~\ref{fig:main}{\bf{d}}).
+All possible candidate crystal structures~(42,377) are input into the classifier model for prediction.
 The model provides a probability estimate for each sample, and we selected the material with a probability greater than 0.9 as the candidate material.
-Next, we utilize the first principle electronic structure calculations~(Fig~\ref{fig:main}{\bf{e}}) to verify whether the candidates are altermagnetic materials.
-Furthermore, once the new altermagnetic materials are verified and confirmed, we added the new one to the fine-tuning dataset and then re-perform the fine-tuning and prediction iteratively.
-Through three rounds of iteration and leveraging information from only 14 known altermagnetic materials, we identified 25 new altermagnetic materials.
-The details of the proposed architecture are shown in Extended Data Fig.~\ref{fig: appd_model}.
-The additional information for the pre-trained model can be found in~Supplementary Note A.
+Next, we utilize the first principle electronic structure calculations~(Fig.~\ref{fig:main}{\bf{e}}) to verify whether the candidates are altermagnetic materials.
+Furthermore, once the new altermagnetic materials are verified and confirmed, we add the new one to the fine-tuning dataset and then re-perform the fine-tuning and prediction iteratively.
+Through four rounds of iteration and leveraging information from 148 known altermagnetic materials, we identified 50 new altermagnetic materials.
+The discussion of the model convergence and the spin patterns distinguish ability is discussed in Supplementary Appendix Note C. The additional information for the pre-trained model is found in Supplementary Appendix Note A.